 The school teaches a wide and varied curriculum.
 The curriculum consists of the core subjects of Reading, Writing, Phonics and Maths which are taught in the morning sessions.
 In the afternoon sessions a more creative curriculum is taught.
-This is taught through the International Primary curriculum (IPC) where subjects such as Science, Art, Design and Technology, History and Geography are delivered.
+This is taught through the Benthal Creative Curriculum (BCC) where subjects such as Science, Art, Design and Technology, History and Geography are delivered.
 In order to help our children make links in their learning to the wider life we have linked our curriculum to Enabling Enterprise.

 ICT, Music, Spanish and Physical Education are also taught.
 Visits, trips and residential trips also plays and important part in giving our children the wider opportunities and experiences.